Thyroid and Parathyroid Ultrasound

 ultrasound is an imaging test to check the

-parathyroid glands.
+thyroid gland and parathyroid glands .
 The results of a thyroid or

 parathyroid ultrasound test are usually available within 2 to 3 days.